By: Ber Leary on January 5th, 2023

-8 Items to Put on Your HR Checklist for 2022
+8 Items to Put on Your HR Strategy Checklist for 2023

-What HR Leaders Should Be Thinking About in Preparation for 2021
+What Human Resources Leaders Should Be Thinking About in Preparation for 2023

 This is an ideal time to plan regular check-ins for the year, such as monthly pulse surveys to assess employee wellbeing.
 You may also need to review Employee Assistance Programs to ensure that everyone has the support they need.